EmotiBit/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## Results
 - Synopsis of results, details if required.
-- The main results should be recorded in the `EmotiBit Feature Testing Results` sheet
+- The main results should be recorded in the appropriate testing results sheet.

 ## Unit Tests
 For each test case, create a unit test in the `EmotiBit Feature Test Protocol` document.